Conditionals

 alternate ::= expression

-An if expression is evaluated as follows: first, test-expression is evaluated.
-If it yields a true value, then consequent is evaluated and its values are returned.
+An if expression is evaluated as follows: first, the test-or-match is evaluated.
+If it it true, then consequent is evaluated and its values are returned.
 Otherwise alternate is evaluated and its values are returned.
-If test yields #f and no alternate is specified, then the result of the expression is unspecified.
+If test yields #f and no alternate is specified, then the result of the expression is void.

 (if (> 2 3) 'yes 'no) ⇒ no